Run surveys. Get insights. Unlock growth.

 1. Verify general brand sentiment

-CSAT offers a great way of getting a general sense of how clients feel about your brand.
+CSAT can help you analyze your brand sentiment.
 If you get mostly 4’s or 5’s on a 1-5 scale, high chances are they like your services and are a source of good PR.
 On the flip side, if you get many 1, 2, or 3 ratings, you’re most likely not meeting customer expectations.

 You’ll get even more insights if you decide to add the previously-mentioned follow-up questions, where you ask clients to explain the reason for their score in their own words.